Vlamonster/maze_solver_rust/README.md

 V: Vertical,
 N: None,
 ```

 This gives us a 3x3 character matrix, which is a lot better!
+Furthermore, if replace the underscores with underlines,
+then we can actually draw characters inside the cells.
+This allows for very nice looking animations.